TL;DR. Call me V! It’s easier and I like it.

-When I join the work force, I create a mnemonic to make it easier for the people I meet.
+I craft a mnemonic to make it easier for my future coworkers.
 The English word “mistake” has similar vowel sounds (though not exactly the same) to the ones in my name.
-I introduce myself as “विवेक like mistake.”
+At my first job, I introduce myself as “विवेक like mistake.”
 Like an advertising slogan.

 Despite my efforts, विवेक morphs into VEE•VAKE.
 A lot of my first job is on the phone, so I’m introducing myself with “This is विवेक calling.”
-Because of something called rebracketing, the people on the other end of the phone start to hear, “This is Vivé calling.” vi•VAY is not my favorite.
+Because of a phenomenon called rebracketing, the other end of the phone hears “This is Vivé calling.” vi•VAY is not my favorite.

 You learn a lot when you repeat something thousands of times.
 While “विवेक like mistake” is phonetically useful, it has what I’d call a somewhat unflattering brand association.
 I know that it gets a laugh because of the unexpectedness of “mistake,” but the touch of self-deprecation is unintended.
-Every now and then my introduction is received with a piteous “aww.”
+Every now and then this introduction is received with a piteous “aww.”

 After a few years of this, I decide I don’t want to lead with “mistake.”
-It’s replacement is well-focus-grouped: “VIV•ick like civic.”
+So I rebrand.
+I replace it with a well focus-grouped: “VIV•ick like civic.”
 This sparks recognition every time.
-The Honda Civic is one of North America’s best selling automobiles; even if this sounds nothing like my name, the brand association is top-drawer.
+The Honda Civic is one of North America’s best-selling automobiles.
+Even if it sounds nothing like my name, the brand association is top-drawer.
 Seeing “Vivic” on the occasional Starbucks cup is a small price to pay for ease-of-use.

 As you can tell, I’ve thought a lot about my name, the perceptions and attitudes it generates in other people, and what it takes to get folks to say it a certain way.